MythBusters: Busted

 Myths are rated as "busted" when the myth's results cannot be replicated under either the described parameters or reasonably exaggerated ones.
 Often, when a myth is declared busted, the team will attempt to see what would be required to replicate the result of the myth through scientific means, discarding the original parameters of the myth itself.
 Going to absolute limits of what is physically possible to replicate the results is the origin of what is unofficially titled the MythBusters motto, "If it's worth doing, it's worth overdoing."

 This is commonly referred to in the series as "the MythBusters way", and often reveals that the circumstances required to accurately recreate a "busted" myth are physically impossible or highly unlikely to occur with the scientific facts presented, or the equipment used in the myth used to gain the results is neither available to the general public, nor capable of producing the results.
-For example, when trying to see if diamonds can be made with a microwave, and the myth was busted, the team arranges with an expert to have diamonds created with a large quantity of explosives.
+For example, when trying to see if diamonds can be made with a microwave, the myth was busted, and the team arranged with an expert to have diamonds created with a large quantity of explosives.

 Some of these myths are retested if the viewers are dissatisfied with the results, and are declared "rebusted" if the results of this second attempt result in the same conclusions as the original attempts.
 On rare occasions, retested myths result in a conclusion different from the first attempt, usually going from "busted" the first time, to "plausible" or even "confirmed" on the retest.

 Plausible

-Plausible is given under a few circumstances:
+Plausible is awarded under a few circumstances: